itdxer/neupy/site/docs/quickstart.rst

     >>> estimators.binary_crossentropy(actual_values, model2_prediction)
     0.5108255743980408

 That is the result that we looked for.
-The second model made better prediction, but it got a higher cross entropy error value.
-That's because we less certain about our prediction.
+The second model made better prediction, but it got a higher cross entropy error.
+It means that we less certain about our prediction.
 Similar situation we've observed in the plot above.

 Let's finally make a simple report for our classification result.